-If you are addicted to soda, only “occasionally” drink one, or use the vending machine at work as a crutch to get through your afternoons, then I know how you feel.
-It took me a long time and many attempts to finally give up soda.
-At the bottom of this post you will find a toolbox of methods that anyone can use to completely eliminate soda from your life.
+If you are addicted to soda, only occasionally drink one, or use the vending machine at work as a crutch to get through your afternoons, then I know how you feel.
+It took me a long time and many attempts to finally give soda up for good.
+At the bottom of this post you will find a toolbox of methods that anyone can use to completely eliminate this beverage from your life.
 Before you discover the tools, here are some reasons to never drink soda again.

 Some of the big brand soda companies replaced aspartame (artificial sweetener) in their diet soda products when consumers became aware of the harmful effects of aspartame.
 The taste of the soda changed, people didn’t like the taste change, and now aspartame is BACK in diet soda products.
-If you experience any of the symptoms below, and drink diet soda, check out the tool box below and get soda out of your life.
+If you experience any of the symptoms below, and drink diet soda, then check out the toolbox and get this poison out of your life.

 “A few of the 90 different documented symptoms listed in the report as part of aspartame dangers are:

 Headaches/migraines, Dizziness, Seizures, Nausea, Numbness, Muscle spasms, Weight gain, Rashes, Depression, Fatigue, Irritability, Tachycardia, Insomnia, Vision problems, Hearing loss, Heart palpitations, Breathing difficulties, Anxiety attacks, Slurred speech, Loss of taste, Tinnitus, Vertigo, Memory loss, and Joint pain.”- Aspartame: By Far the Most Dangerous Substance Added to Most Foods Today